GearTech0/ScoutingApp/README.md

 -Connect to Server and send <br />
 -Make App Dynamic by allowing the creation of a scouting sheet <br />
 -Add SigmaC@t logo <br />

+# Build
+Build is in the app folder